 Senior Office Assistant

-Janet Hart joined the College of Liberal Arts in March 2015.
+Janet Hazelmyer joined the College of Liberal Arts in March 2015.
 She worked previously for a DFW-area church for 14 years as well as at Electronic Data Systems (now known as Hewlett Packard).
 Janet’s hobbies include reading, music, spending time with friends and family, and traveling to see her son who attends Stephen F. Austin State University where he marches in the band.

 Student Assistant - Administrativeangelicajesparza@mavs.uta.edu